XIVth Roman Archaeology Conference 2020

 The literary focus has, however, led to the materiality of games and gaming being underexplored; further consideration of the material evidence has potential to provide new outlooks on the social value of this aspect of entertainment in the Roman world.
 This session invites papers focusing on any aspect of the material culture of gaming and gambling from across the Roman world, with a special focus on dice, dice cups/towers, counters and boards which survive in the archaeological record – whether these items are specially manufactured or created from recycled material.
 Papers focusing on the more ephemeral effects of materiality on the gaming experience, such as availability, portability, and the creation of such objects are also welcome, as are those exploring the distribution patterns and chronological changes relevant to gaming and gambling.

-DEADLINE FOR SUBMITTING A PROPOSAL 15 NOVEMBER 2019
+DEADLINE FOR SUBMITTING A PROPOSAL WAS 15 NOVEMBER 2019

 The Conference will address a range of important topics and themes relating to the archaeology of the Roman world.
 We are inviting proposals for Papers that will present new discoveries or ideas in the field of Roman archaeology through 40 themed conference sessions.